A noise-robust acoustic method for recognizing foraging activities of grazing cattle: Results

-The robustness to adverse conditions of the NRFAR method was evaluated and compared against the BUFAR and JMFAR methods using different noise sources at multiple SNR levels.
-Gaussian white noise was added to the audio signals in appropriate proportions, to achieve the desired SNR.
+The robustness to adverse conditions of the NRFAR method is evaluated and compared against the BUFAR and JMFAR methods using different noise sources at multiple SNR levels.
+Gaussian white noise is added to the audio signals of DS1 in appropriate proportions, to achieve the desired SNR.
 Figure~\ref{fig_6} shows the balanced accuracy, averaged over the audio signals, obtained with each method under different SNR conditions.
-NRFAR outperformed JMFAR and BUFAR in all cases (p~<~0.05; Wilcoxon signed-rank test~\citep{Wilcoxon1945-zq}).
-The overall performance (average $\pm$ standard deviation) of NRFAR remained approximately constant, ranging from $0.86 \pm 0.10$ to $0.83 \pm 0.13$ for SNR$~\geq 5$~dB.
-Furthermore, the performance of JMFAR was higher (ranging from $0.79 \pm 0.16$ to $0.71 \pm 0.16$) than that of BUFAR (ranging from $0.76 \pm 0.17$ to $0.69 \pm 0.17$) under low noise conditions (SNR$~\geq 10$~dB).
-For moderate and high noise conditions (SNR$~\leq 5$~dB), BUFAR (ranging from $0.66 \pm 0.17$ to $0.39 \pm 0.06$) outperformed JMFAR (ranging from $0.65 \pm 0.16$ to $0.32 \pm 0.10$).
+NRFAR outperforms JMFAR and BUFAR in all cases (p~<~0.05; Wilcoxon signed-rank test computed over the balanced accuracy of each signal~\citep{Wilcoxon1945-zq}).
+The overall performance (average~$\pm$~standard deviation) of NRFAR remains approximately constant, ranging from $0.86~\pm~0.10$ to $0.83~\pm~0.13$ for SNR$~\geq 5$~dB.
+Furthermore, the performance of JMFAR is higher (ranging from $0.79~\pm~0.16$ to $0.71~\pm~0.16$) than that of BUFAR (ranging from $0.76~\pm~0.17$ to $0.69~\pm~0.17$) under low noise conditions (SNR$~\geq 10$~dB).
+For moderate and high noise conditions (SNR$~\leq 5$~dB), BUFAR (ranging from $0.66~\pm~0.17$ to $0.39~\pm~0.06$) outperformed JMFAR (ranging from $0.65~\pm~0.16$ to $0.32~\pm~0.10$).